unprolix/opa/etc/protocols/PLATE.md

 Outgoing Requests
 =================

-Any normal HTTP GET or POST request may be properly formatted as a PLATE request without disturbing any other processing that a web server is likely to perform on a request.
+Any normal HTTPS GET or POST request may be properly formatted as a PLATE request without disturbing any other processing that a web server is likely to perform on a request.